 Frog-Bear Land Acquisition

-Over a decade of collaborative work, on behalf of Trans-border Grizzly Bear Project, Nature Conservancy of Canada (NCC), and Yellowstone to Yukon Conservation Initiative (Y2Y), led to the acquisition of 306 acres (124 hectares) of land in British Columbia’s (BC) Creston Valley.
+Over a decade of collaborative work, on behalf of Trans-border Grizzly Bear Project, Nature Conservancy of Canada (NCC), and Yellowstone to Yukon Conservation Initiative (Y2Y), led to the acquisition of 679 acres (274 hectares) of land in British Columbia’s (BC) Creston Valley.

-The private property, now known as Frog-Bear Conservation Area, falls within the trans-boundary Cabinet-Purcell Mountain Corridor, where Y2Y leads a collaboration of over 60 groups who work to keep small grizzly bear populations connected to each other.
+The private property, now known as Frog Bear Conservation Corridor, falls within the trans-boundary Cabinet-Purcell Mountain Corridor, where Y2Y leads a collaboration of over 60 groups who work to keep small grizzly bear populations connected to each other.

 Movement of grizzly bears through BC’s Creston valley was first detected by radio-collared bears that are part of the Trans-border Grizzly Bear Project, a research project conducted by an international group of biologists focused on recovering threatened trans-boundary populations and funded in part by Y2Y.

 By purchasing this private land that is adjacent to the linkage area and securing it from future development, the acquisition ensures all wildlife can continue to move between the Selkirk and Purcell Mountains, an area that suffers from fragmentation.